pancakeryinc/marlin-2.1.x-for-flsun-i3-/README.md

 ```
 and Bob's your uncle.

-If you want to change my totally awesome printer name, than go to:
+If you want to change my totally awesome printer name, than go and change:
 ```C++ core
 #define CUSTOM_MACHINE_NAME "Pancaker i3+"
 ```
-and write any boring thing your heart desires.
+to any boring thing your heart desires.

+If you like to do so, you can buy me a cup of tea: paypal.me/pancakery

+Wish you all great first layers!